Massetstephane/BLENDER/Blender_Files/GeometryNode/RampColor tut/Readme.md

 - paste the drivers in path give :  node_tree.nodes["GroupBase"].inputs[6].default_value
 - .inputs[6] is the index (6) for the slot 'color 1 Position' in Group Input and if you change the order or add new input index change and driver take bad index.
 - But (see above) if the label slot is used : .inputs["Color 1 Position"] driver work if you change something in Group Input later.
+- And if you have more than four position in Ramp Color converter with drivers, change in Group Input can break drivers and it's not easy to retrieve original index.